 Would you like to study for a semester in Sydney at Australia’s national institution for dramatic arts education and training?

 NIDA offers international students access to its undergraduate courses in Acting, Costume and Technical Theatre and Stage Management through the NIDA Study Abroad Program.
-Study Abroad is a fee-based option for international university students studying a related course to join NIDA’s full-time courses for one or two semesters.
+Study Abroad is a fee-based option for international university students studying a related course to join NIDA’s full-time courses for one semester.

 Study Abroad students have the opportunity to develop existing knowledge or gain new skills, and, subject to the agreement of their home institution, to transfer credits towards their studies at home.

 Study Abroad students do not receive a NIDA award but their home institution may grant credit towards the degree in which students are enrolled at the home institution.

 NIDA provides the Study Abroad student with a letter recording their results for the semester/s studied at NIDA.
 The Study Abroad student’s home university must determine how to credit this in the context of the course being studied at the home institution.

 How to apply

 Select the course you would like to join

 Information on the undergraduate courses currently available to Study Abroad applicants is available on the following links: